phetsims/phet-info/doc/fluent-translation-guide.md

 # Translation Guide for Accessible Descriptions

+# NOTE
+This guide is out of date.
+PhET no longer maintains its strings in the way that is described in this file.
+To translation PhET simulation strings, please see the [PhET Translation Utility (HTML5)](https://phet.colorado.edu/en/for-translators).

 ## Who is this guide for?
 This guide is designed for translators looking to create and submit translations for _accessible descriptions_ using the Fluent system.